UKHomeOffice/ims-resolver/README.md

 # ims-resolver

-This resolver checks the queue and post from the queue to the ims system
+This ims resolver consumes from the AWS SQS (Simple Queue Service) and post from the queue to the ims system